(Full time) 2022 start

 Assessment

-Assessment methods emphasise not just knowledge, but essential skills development too.
-They include formal exams, group projects, reports, computer simulation exercises, essays and written assignments, group and individual presentations.
+Assessment methods emphasise both knowledge and essential skills development.
+This may include formal exams, group projects, reports, computer simulation exercises, essays and written assignments, group and individual presentations and reflective logs.
+This diversity enables you to develop a broad range of skills as preparation for professional life.

 Entry requirements